lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

-Computationally identify reprints in the ESTC
+Computationally identify reprints in ECCO

 Take a random sample for which I attempt to locate size of print run